Skip to main content

 • Add it to a sitz bath: A sitz bath is when you soak in a shallow pool of warm water to help ease pain in your bottom or private parts.
 Adding a bit of witch hazel to your water can enhance your experience.

 You should not use toilet paper or anything else to wipe after giving birth.
 Your vagina and perineal area are very tender and inflamed, and you may have stitches.
-You can use a peri bottle, a squeeze bottle that you fill with water to cleanse yourself without irritating the tender skin.
+You can use a peri bottle, a squeeze bottle filled with water, to cleanse yourself without irritating tender skin.
 Peri bottles are safe, easy to use and can help ease soreness and even prevent infection.

-If you plan on breastfeeding, we recommend stocking up on a few items that can make the adjustment period a bit easier:
+If you plan on breastfeeding, we recommend stocking up on a few nursing support essentials that can make the adjustment period a bit easier:

 • Nursing pads to protect your clothes from any leaks